olasunkanmi-SE/open-source-portfolio/README.md

 # Open Source Projects Documentation

 - This space is my portfolio and my open-source project documentation.
 - These solutions are based on my day-to-day needs as a developer
-- These solutions are developed to ease developers day to day activities.
 ## Featured Projects

 CodeBuddy - AI-Powered Coding Assistant